-5. It eliminates waste of time
+5. It eliminates the waste of time

-Time is of essence to everyone, but for salespeople, time is even more crucial to close sales deals.
+Time is of the essence to everyone, but for salespeople, time is even more crucial to close sales deals.
 The worst thing that can happen to a salesperson is to devote so much of their time to leads that won’t convert.

-Luckily, all of this can be averted with a lead scoring system.
+Luckily, all of this can be averted with a lead-scoring system.
 Sales reps can identify the leads that need their attention with the lead scoring data and work with these leads to sell to them.

 Lead scoring methods

 We have identified the three most effective lead scoring methods that you can use for your B2B leads scoring, they include;